evkx/evkx.github.io/content/models/audi/q6_e-tron/q6_e-tron_performance/_index.md

 ## Availability & Pricing

 This model made its world premiere on 29.05.2024, with deliveries anticipated to begin in November 2024.

+### Pricing

+Pricing may vary depending on local conditions, incentives, and promotions.
+Below are the starting prices for select countries:

+- 749 000,00 NOK (Norway)

 {{< pagenavigation b_url="../" b_title="Audi Q6 e-tron" f_url="rangeandconsumption/" f_title="Range" >}}